Hubble's law: Other kinds of measurements

-In February 2020, the Megamaser Cosmology Project published independent results that confirmed the distance ladder results and differed from the early-universe results at a statistical significance level of 95%.
+In February 2020, the Megamaser Cosmology Project published independent results based on astrophysical masers visible at cosmological distances and which do not require multi-step calibration.
+That work confirmed the distance ladder results and differed from the early-universe results at a statistical significance level of 95%.

 In July 2020, measurements of the cosmic background radiation by the Atacama Cosmology Telescope predict that the Universe should be expanding more slowly than is currently observed.

+In July 2023, an independent estimate of the Hubble constant was derived from a kilonova, the optical afterglow of a neutron star merger, using the expanding photosphere method.
+Due to the blackbody nature of early kilonova spectra, such systems provide strongly constraining estimators of cosmic distance.
+Using the kilonova AT2017gfo (the aftermath of, once again, GW170817), these measurements indicate a local-estimate of the Hubble constant of 67.0±+3.6 km/s/Mpc.